Maryland College and Career-Ready Standards 8th Grade ELA Activities

 8.RI2.1.
 Determine and examine the relationships between and among ideas throughout a text.

-Expository TextExpository writing explains a topic(s) to the reader.
-This type of writing may also inform the reader, or compare and contrast different subjects.
+inform the reader, or compare and contrast different subjects.
 Example: "How To," or Process Directions: How to Climb a Rock Wall, How to Train for a Marathon.
-Read more...iWorksheets :3Study Guides :1
+Read more...iWorksheets :3Study Guides :1 8.RI2.2.
+Present findings with sound, valid reasoning supported by relevant evidence in a focused, coherent manner (See CCSS SL.8.4).

-Expository TextExpository writing explains a topic(s) to the reader.
-This type of writing may also inform the reader, or compare and contrast different subjects.
+inform the reader, or compare and contrast different subjects.
 Example: "How To," or Process Directions: How to Climb a Rock Wall, How to Train for a Marathon.
-Read more...iWorksheets :3Study Guides :1
+Read more...iWorksheets :3Study Guides :1 8.RI2.3.
+Synthesize relevant evidence to formulate a central idea.

-Thinking SkillsWhat are Thinking Skills?
+inform the reader, or compare and contrast different subjects.
+Example: "How To," or Process Directions: How to Climb a Rock Wall, How to Train for a Marathon.
+Read more...iWorksheets :3Study Guides :1 Thinking SkillsWhat are Thinking Skills?
 Thinking skills are reading tools used to better comprehend the text.
 Examples: Analysis-separating the text into its parts; Classifying-arranging information into categories; Comparing and Contrasting-finding likenesses and differences between items; Drawing Conclusions-coming to a decision based on the text.
-Read more...iWorksheets :3Study Guides :1
+Read more...iWorksheets :3Study Guides :1 8.RI2.6.
+Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
+(CCSS L.8.1)

 UsageWhat Is Usage?
 The way in which the English language is used is known as usage.
 To speak and write our language properly, certain rules must be followed.
-Examples: a and an: Use a before a word that starts with a consonant sound and an before a word that has a vowel sound (a cartoon, an orangutan).
-Read more...iWorksheets :3Study Guides :1
+Examples: a and an: Use a before a word that starts with a consonant sound and an before a

-RI3.CCR.
+Who and whom.
+Who is a subject.
+Whom is an object.
+Who went to the nurse's office?
+You expect to go to the dance with whom?
+Read more...iWorksheets :4Study Guides :1 RI3.CCR.
 Anchor Standard: Analyze how and why individuals, events, and ideas develop and interact over the course of text. the connection between two individuals, events, ideas, or pieces of information in a text.

 8.RI3.
 Analyze how a text makes connections among and distinctions between individuals, ideas, or events (e.g., through comparisons, analogies, or categories).